How to Start UPSC Preparation from Scratch?

 UPSC Mains

 This exam has 9 papers with two optional paper(s).
-This exam is an essay-based exam and you are supposed to write an essay like the answer to these papers.
+This exam is essay-based and you are supposed to write an essay like the answer to these papers.
 You could select two papers as an optional paper.

 Special Note – Paper A and Paper B are qualifying only and you need to score just 25% in these two papers.